-Thickness Data type: num The expected contact position for the se ervo gun [mm]. \RetThickness Data type: num The achieved thickness [mm]. \GunSpeed Data type: num The closing speed of the servo gun in pe ercent, 0 - 100%.
-Program execution - - gun arm to the expected contact position n this position, and a switch from position is defined in the system parameters for c argument \GunSpeed is used the speed other axes movements, the speed is als desired tip force is achieved the instruct is returned if the optional argument \Ret o reduced in manual mode.
+Thickness Data type: num The expected contact position for the se ervo gun [mm]. \RetThickness Data type: num The achieved thickness [mm]. \GunSpeed Data type: num The closing speed of the servo gun in p ercent, 0 - 100%.
+Program execution If the servo gun exists then it is ordered force.
+The closing will start to move the (thickness).
+The movement is stopped in control mode to force control mode is d to close to the expected thickness and gun arm to the expected contact position n this position, and a switch from position one.
+The movable gun arm of the gun is move is defined in the system parameters for co- argument \GunSpeed is used the speed other axes movements, the speed is also desired tip force is achieved the instruc- is returned if the optional argument \Ret It is possible to close the servo gun durin as the robot movement does not includ For more details see Servo tool motion ed with max speed and acceleration as it corresponding external axis.
+If the optional of the gun arm can be reduced.
+As for o reduced in manual mode.
 When the tion is ready and the achieved thickness Thickness is specified.
-Ing a programmed robot movement as long e a movement of the movable gun arm.
-Error handling The following recoverable errors are ger handler.
-The system variable ERRNO w Name Cause of error ERR_NO_SGUN The specified servo tool name is not a con- figured servo gun (mecunit).
+Ing a programmed robot movement as long e a movement of the movable gun arm. control.
+Error handling The following recoverable errors are ge handler.
+The system variable ERRNO w nerated and can be handled in an error ill be set to: Name Cause of error ERR_NO_SGUN The specified servo tool name is not a con- figured servo gun (mecunit).
 ERR_SGUN_ESTOP Emergency stop during servo gun movement.
 1 Note Note that if the instruction is invoked from the main task then the program pointer will be stopped at the instruction, and the instruc- tion will be restarted from the beginning at program restart.
 ERR_SGUN_MOTOFF The instruction is invoked from a background task and the system is in motors off state.
-ERR_SGUN_NOTACT The servo gun mechanical unit is not activ- ated.
+ERR_SGUN_NOTACT The servo gun mechanical unit is not activated.
 Use instruction ActUnit to activate the servo gun.